David Leonard Wood: Aftermath

-Since his conviction, Wood has continued to insist on his innocence, and with the help of his attorneys, he has filed several appeals, all of which have been denied thus far.
-His original execution date was scheduled for August 20, 2009, but the day prior to that, it was postponed thanks to yet another legal appeal filed by his lawyers, who claimed that their client showed signs of mental disability.
+Since his conviction, Wood has continued to insist on his innocence, and with the help of his attorneys, he has filed several appeals.
+Thus far all of these have been denied.
+His original execution date was scheduled for August 20, 2009, but the day prior to that, it was postponed due to a legal appeal filed by his lawyers, who claimed that their client showed signs of mental disability.
 The execution of mentally disabled offenders was deemed unconstitutional following the ruling of Atkins v.
 Virginia by the Supreme Court in 2002.

 Wood's attorneys provided the court with evidence that their client had taken six IQ tests from 1977 to 2011, with his scores being in the following chronological order: 111, 64, 71, 101, 67, and 57.
 However, because the tests were categorized by age group and showed a person's development appropriate to his age, the records did not provide details about which versions of the tests Wood took when he was younger, leading to the dismissal of his appeal in 2014.
 After reviewing the legal document, the Texas Court of Criminal Appeals ruled that the forensic psychiatric findings were questionable and the psychologists' methods for assessing Wood's adaptive functioning were not thorough or reliable.
 Thusly, the court ruled that Wood and his attorneys had failed to produce clear evidence of his alleged intellectual impairment.